-15.5 A starting pitcher removed from pitching may pitch again in the game as long as he has not been removed from the game.
-If he is removed from the game or if the manager and/or coach makes two trips to the mound in the same inning as to the same pitcher, then the pitcher cannot pitch again in that game.
-Any other pitcher in the game cannot return to the mound in the same game once he is removed from the mound irrespective of whether that pitcher assumes a field position or is removed from the game
+15.2 A pitcher removed from pitching may pitch again in the game as long as he has not been removed from the game or can legally be substituted back into the game.
+If he is no longer eligible to be in the game or if the manager and/or coach makes two trips to the mound in the same inning as to the same pitcher, then the pitcher cannot pitch again in that game.

 If a player re-enters illegally as a pitcher, there is no penalty except he must be removed from the mound as a pitcher immediately when discovered.

-15.6 All innings pitched, in any and all divisions, count in the application of these pitching rules regardless of whether the game results in an official game.
+15.3 All pitches thrown, in any and all divisions, count in the application of these pitching rules regardless of whether the game results in an official game.

 Note: All pitchers rostered in more than one division will be governed by the pitching rules in effect for the youngest division in which they play.

-15.8 Winning managers, or the home team managers in the event of a tie, must call in all innings pitched for all pitchers for both teams.
+15.5 Winning managers, or the home team managers in the event of a tie, must log in all pitches thrown for all pitchers for both teams.

-15.9 Any violation of the pitching rules 15.1 and 15.2 results in an automatic forfeit of the game in which the rule(s) violation occurred.
+15.6 Any violation of the pitching rules 15.1 results in an automatic forfeit of the game in which the rule(s) violation occurred.